 Essential Functions in the Cell Membrane

 Cells are surrounded by a membrane that determines which substances get in and out of the cell.
 Cell membranes require cholesterol in order to function properly.
-The cholesterol maintains the correct fluidity of the membrane at different temperatures, increasing the fluidity at low temperatures and decreasing it at high temperatures.
+The chemical maintains the correct fluidity of the membrane at different temperatures.
+It increases the fluidity at low temperatures and decreases it at high temperatures.
 It also reduces the permeability of the membrane to certain substances.

 Improving Nervous System Function

 A neuron (nerve cell) has an extension called an axon.
 The axon transmits nerve impulses to the next neuron.
 The myelin sheath is a covering that surrounds and electrically insulates axons.
 This insulation speeds up the transmission of nerve impulses.
 Myelin contains a large concentration of lipids, including cholesterol.

 Cholesterol is a steroid molecule and is converted to steroid hormones in the body.
 These hormones include the reproductive hormones estrogen, progesterone and testosterone.
 Other steroid hormones made from cholesterol are cortisol and aldosterone.
 Cortisol has many functions in the body, including helping to regulate the blood sugar level.
 Aldosterone affects the amount of sodium ions and water in the body.